How to Measure Brand Awareness – and Why

 6. Track your social media reach.

+Measuring brand awareness on social media is a bit of a different beast than measuring on search engines.
+Many social media platforms have their own tools for measuring brand awareness, and you’ll need to learn the specifics of each one.
 Use social listening tools and social platform analytics to check out your social media reach.
 This is a bit different from social mentions, as it measures how many times a post about your brand name is viewed, not how many times your brand was mentioned.
 Growing social reach is a good indicator of a greater level of brand awareness.

 7. Conduct market research.

-NPS surveys help measure the connection your customers have with your brand, quantified with a 1 – 10 score based on a single question: “How likely are you to recommend to your friends and colleagues?”
+NPS surveys help measure the connection your customers have with your brand, quantified with a 1 – 10 score based on a single question: “How likely are you to recommend our brand to your friends and colleagues?”

-Online surveys can ask targeted audiences (online, phone, or focus groups) about brand recall, recognition and trust, product benefits or brand messaging familiarity.
+Online surveys can ask targeted audiences (online, phone or focus groups) about brand recall, recognition and trust, product benefits or brand messaging familiarity.
 Every survey allows your team to explore how customers are hearing about you and what they think.
 Look into our market research services to get the ball rolling.

 Explaining “Why Increase Brand Awareness?” to Internal Stakeholders